jautschbach/mathematica-notebooks/cubefile-plot-complex-orbitals/README.md

 of a complex orbital.
 The isosurface is colored with the complex phase of the orbital according to the color wheel shown below.

 *Note: In Mathematica 13.1, the combined rendering of molecules and isosurfaces based on cube file imports is broken.
-I was notified by Wolfram Technical Support that this is a known issue, which will hopefully be fixed in upcoming releases.
-For the time being, please use version 13.0 for the orbital visualization notebook, or one of the version 12 releases.*
+It looks like the issue has been fixed in version 13.2., and version 13.0 or one of the version 12 releases will also work.*
 The functionality was used to generate the orbital visuals in this article:

 Rulin Feng, Xiaojuan Yu, Jochen Autschbach, Spin-orbit Natural Transition Orbitals and Spin-forbidden Transitions, J. Chem.
 Theor.
 Comput., (2021), 12, 7531. https://doi.org/10.1021/acs.jctc.1c00776